javieitez/mydocs/javascript/README.md

-vascript tiny demos and applets (work in progress).
+javascript tiny demos and applets (work in progress).